SmartSpotter/SmartSpotter-Assessment/README.md

 Run this command, this might take **a few minutes**

 ```
-rbenv install 2.5.5
+rbenv install 3.0.3
 ```

-Once the ruby installation is done, run this command to tell the system to use the 2.5.5 version by default.
+Once the ruby installation is done, run this command to tell the system to use the 3.0.3 version by default.

 ```
-rbenv global 2.5.5
+rbenv global 3.0.3
 ```

-### Installing Postgresql
+### Installing SQLite

-Let's install Postgresql, an open-source robust and production-ready database.

 ```
-brew install postgresql
+brew install sqlite3
-brew services start postgresql
 ```

 ### Installing Rails

-Run the following command to install Rails version 5.2.3
+Run the following command to install Rails version 7.0.3

 ```
-gem install rails -v 5.2.3
+gem install rails -v 7.0.3
 ```

 ### Setup Project